seandearnaley/folder-tree-generator/README.md

 ## Configuration

-By default, the module looks for a `.gitignore` file in the root folder to determine which files and folders to ignore.
 You can change the ignore file name by passing an optional argument to the `generate_tree` function:

 ```python
 output_text = generate_tree("/path/to/your/folder", ignore_file_name=".myignore")